 The pH level of the land should be below 7 for you to apply the bone meal.
 The higher pH level makes it difficult for the plant to absorb phosphorous.
 You may have to do soil conditioning to bring it to the correct pH level before applying it.

 You can further mix the bone meal with organic compost to bring the right nutrient balance.
-For example, if you need more nitrogen in the soil, then you can mix it with the compost that has nigh nitrogen ratio but lower in phosphorous to make it balanced fertilizer ratio for the plant.
+For example, if you need more nitrogen in the soil, then you can mix it with the compost that has a nigh nitrogen ratio but lower in phosphorous to make it a balanced fertilizer ratio for the plant.

 A large amount of bone meal in the soil may cause the land to have an excessive amount of phosphorus and calcium.

-This is why it’s essential that you first test the soil before using bone meal.
-If you don’t want to check the ground, then start using it in limited quantity and see how the plants react to it.
+This is why it’s essential that you first test the soil before using a bone meal.
+If you don’t want to check the ground, then start using it in a limited quantity and see how the plants react to it.

 The bone meal contains a very concentrated number of minerals, such as calcium and phosphorous.
 When bone meal is consumed by pets, it may cause the pet to become ill.
 The formulation of bone meal and blood meal is not intended for consumption by animals or humans.